Wall-crossing of universal Brill-Noether classes: Normal crossing stratification categories and blowups

-Starting from a category $\cat$ as in \ref{subsec:normal_strat}, here we define the blow-up category at a stratum with transversal self-intersection.
-Then for a fixed stratification functor $X$, we interpret the blow-up category as the stratification of the blow-up of the nonsingular DM-stack $X$ at that stratum.
+Starting from a stratification category $\cat$ (see Definition~\ref{def: stratcat}), here we define the blowup category at a stratum with transversal self-intersection.
+Then for a fixed stratification functor $X$, we interpret the blowup category as the stratification of the blowup of the nonsingular DM-stack $X$ at that stratum.

 \begin{definition} We say that an object $\delta\in \Obj(\cat)$ \emph{has transversal self-intersection} if for every pair $g_1, g_2\colon \gamma \to \delta$, the sets $g_1^*(S_{\delta})$, $g_2^*(S_{\delta})$ are either equal or disjoint.